 Travellers who make fewer trips may buy a single time pass from Lounge Pass.
-The price is about 26 euros per person that is surprisingly affordable.
-Lounge Pass service is loved by many of our website visitors.
+The price is about 26 euros per person which is surprisingly affordable.
+The lounge Pass service is loved by many of our website visitors.

-It is always possible to pay your entry at the door.
-However, the price will then be higher.
-Some business class passengers may also be invited in by the airline but if you are travelling in the Star Alliance business class, the airline will most probably invite you to Lufthansa's Lounge inside the Terminal A.
+It is always possible to pay your entry at the door, but the price will then be 36 euros.
+Some business class passengers may also be invited in by the airline but if you are travelling in the Star Alliance business class, the airline will most probably invite you to Lufthansa's Lounge inside Terminal A.

 The Entrance Fee

 The entrance fee is 26 euros when bought from Lounge Pass..
 The prices may change so always check the latest price when purchasing.